2 Ways to Change Folder Permissions from Root to User in Linux

 How do I give read and write permission to non root user?

-You need sudo privileges to give read and write permission to non-root user.
-Then you need to use the following command
+To give read and write permission to non-root user, you have to use the chmod command.
+Here is an example:

-sudo chmd u+rw myfile.txt
+sudo chmod u+rw myfile.txt

 How to change root user to superuser?